 Economic damages are usually based on the actual costs to repair the hidden defect or the devaluation of the property.
 Our California real estate nondisclosure lawyer will carefully evaluate your case to determine a reasonable value.
 The damages and other forms of relief a buyer could be entitled to include the following:

 Compensatory damages are the actual costs to the buyer to repair the defect or issue.
-This includes any decrease in value to the property due to the undisclosed defect or problem.
+This includes any decrease in value of the property due to the undisclosed defect or problem.

 Punitive damages could be awarded if the seller is proven to have acted with malice in failing to disclose or conceal a material fact.
 Punitive damages are not related to any incurred expenses but are meant as a punishment and a deterrent.